jimhigson/oboe.js-dissertation/main/main.md

 cardinality; `public Address getAddress()` or
 `public List<Address> getAddresses()`.
 This may pose a problem in some cases and it would be interesting in future to investigate a system such as Ruby on Rails that natively understands English pluralisation.
-I considered introducing unions as an easy way to cover this situation, allowing expressions resembling `address|addresses.*` but decided that until I am sure of its usefulness it is simpler if this problem is solved outside of the JSONPath language by simply asking the programmer to register two selection specifications against the same handler function.
+Unions were also considered as a way to allow a pattern matching against singular or plural elements, resembling `address|addresses.*` but it was decided that until the usefulness is better demonstrated it is simpler to solve this problem outside of the JSONPath language by expecting the programmer to register two selection specifications against the same handler function.